diamondtelagathoti/InternshipProjects/Development_of_JIRA_REST_Client/README.md

 # JIRA REST Client

-Developed a _REST Client_ which extracts the Bug Report from the database first and log all the _Bug Reports_ with relevant stats to specific JIRA Project using REST API provided by JIRA.
+Developed a **REST Client** which extracts the Bug Report from the MySQL Database first and then log all the _Bug Reports_ with relevant stats (JSON Format) to specific JIRA Project using REST API provided by JIRA.

+#### System Requirements:
+* Ubuntu 16.04 LTS or later
+* Python 2.7 or 3
+* JIRA and all the dependencies must be installed

 #### Installation: